 Nicole Halbauer belongs to the Ganhada (Raven) clan of Kitsumkalum, a Tsimshian community near Terrace B.C.
 Her traditional name is X'sataam Hana'ax, meaning Victorious Lady.
 She has over twenty years of experience in First Nations health, advocacy, negotiation, program planning and system change.

 Ms. Halbauer is currently a community engagement coordinator for the First Nations Health Authority.
 Previously, she was a general manager for Kalum Kabs Ltd., a student researcher for Kitsumkalum Social History, and an Aboriginal health collaborative coordinator for the Northern Health Authority.
-Active in her community, Ms. Halbauer currently serves as a director for the North West Community College Board of Governors and as a chair person for the Kitsumkalum Economic Development Board.
+Active in her community, Ms. Halbauer currently serves as Chair of the Board of governors for Coast Mountain College and as a chair person for the Kitsumkalum Economic Development Board.

 She previously served as a trustee for the Coast Mountain School District.
 Ms. Halbauer holds her Associate Degree specializing in Criminology from North West Community College and her Master of Business Administration from the University of British Columbia.

-Active within his community, Mr. Highfield was a guest lecturer on organizational behaviour for the British Columbia Institute of Technology, a past president for the Appraisal Institute of Canada, and a member of the Real Estate Institute of British Columbia.
+Active within his community, Mr. Highfield was a guest lecturer on organizational behaviour for the British Columbia Institute of Technology and a past president of the Appraisal Institute of Canada.
 He has held leadership roles in both private sector and public sector unions and served ten years as the Chair of the Valuers Global Forum in Washington, DC.
-Mr. Highfield is designated as a Professional Appraiser (P.App) and Accredited Appraiser Canadian Institute (AACI) at the Appraisal Institute of Canada.
+Mr. Highfield is a Fellow and Accredited Appraiser Canadian Institute (AACI) at the Appraisal Institute of Canada.

 (July 12, 2018 - October 31, 2019)